Philip Mitchell (MDIVBL,

 philosophy, and culture and is currently working on books about the interrelationship of the work of C. S. Lewis and of Austin Farrer and about G. K. Chesterton and his practice of history and biography.

-Dr. Mitchell is a contributor to such journals as Christianity and Literature, Logos, Mythlore, Religion and Arts, Seven, and Tolkien Studies.
+Dr. Mitchell is a contributor to such journals as the Journal of Inklings Studies, Logos, Mythlore, Religion and Arts, Seven, and Tolkien Studies.
 He also has chapters included in Baptism of Fire: The Birth of Modern British Fantastic in World War I (2015), The Christian College Phenomenon (2012), and Approaches to Teaching Tolkien's The Lord of the Rings and Other Works (2015).

 He lives with his